GTPB/ARANGS16/docs/2016-05-11/packer/Worksheet.md

 * In what order would the provisioners have to be executed?
 * How many different virtualization environments are we building for?
 * Do you recognize any of the steps in `boot_command` from earlier?
+* Do you think there will be special functionality such as shared folders available?
+How can you tell?
 * What OS are we using?

 ### Running packer